Are house finches known to enter homes or yards?

 Trapping and Removal

 Catching and removing house finches is difficult as they are highly adaptable creatures.
-Contacting Critter Control is the best way to make sure the job is done correctly.
+Additionally, house finches are protected by federal law, which means it is illegal to kill them.
+Contacting Critter Control is the best way to make sure the job is done correctly and safely.
 Our team of pest management professionals are trained in the behavior of house finches and know how to effectively combat their presence.